Cloud Provider Traffic Share in Q1 2026: AWS, Google Cloud, and Azure's Share of Internet Traffic

 Year-over-year traffic growth chart Azure plus 58% Google Cloud ASN plus 56.8%

 The cloud's slice of global traffic is getting bigger.
-But not evenly.
+Not evenly, though.
 Some networks are surging.
 Others are flat.
-A few are shrinking, at least in relative terms.
+A few are shrinking — at least in relative terms.

 Winners

 Microsoft Azure (+58.0% globally).
-This is the headline.
-Azure's growth comes from two forces that happen to hit at the same time: AI infrastructure (training and inference workloads eat bandwidth) and Microsoft 365 migration pulling enterprise email, files, and collaboration onto Azure's backbone.
-We've tracked this same pattern in Salesforce vs. Microsoft dynamics.
-When enterprises commit to a platform, the infrastructure follows.
+The headline number of this whole analysis.
+Two forces hit at once.
+AI infrastructure — training and inference workloads eat bandwidth, full stop.
+And Microsoft 365 migration pulls enterprise email, files, and collaboration onto Azure's backbone.
+We've seen the same pattern in Salesforce vs. Microsoft dynamics: when enterprises commit to a platform, the infrastructure follows.
+Microsoft's Q1 FY2026 earnings posted 40% Azure revenue growth — so traffic is actually outrunning billing, which fits the AI-workload thesis.

 Google Cloud ASN AS396982 (+56.8%).
-Google's cloud-specific network jumped from 0.66% to 1.03% of global traffic.
-Meanwhile, the main Google network (AS15169) dropped from 1.95% to 1.52%.
-This isn't decline.
-It's a deliberate migration.
+Google's cloud-specific network went from 0.66% to 1.03% of global traffic.
+The main Google network (AS15169) dropped from 1.95% to 1.52% over the same window.
+That isn't decline.
+It's a migration.
 Google is shuffling cloud workloads off its legacy multi-purpose network onto dedicated infrastructure.
-The aggregate looks flat, but under the hood, Google Cloud is growing fast.
+The aggregate looks flat; the cloud business underneath is growing fast.

 AWS in Europe (+49.9%).
 AWS's European traffic jumped from 1.64% to 2.45% of continental traffic.
-Europe is the fastest-growing cloud market globally.
-According to Holori's cloud market analysis, global cloud IaaS spending reached $90.9 billion in Q1 2025, a 21% increase.
-Europe is absorbing a disproportionate share of that growth as digital transformation accelerates across EU enterprises.
+Europe is the fastest-growing cloud market right now.
+Holori's cloud market analysis put global cloud IaaS spending at $90.9 billion in Q1 2025, a 21% increase.
+Europe is absorbing more than its share of that growth as EU enterprises accelerate digital transformation.

 Hetzner in Europe (+23.8%).
-Not all cloud growth flows to the Big Three.
+Cloud growth doesn't all flow to the Big Three.
 Hetzner went from 3.06% to 3.79% of European traffic.
-Data sovereignty, price sensitivity, and bare-metal performance needs are real drivers.
-European companies keep choosing Hetzner over the hyperscalers, and the traffic data proves it.
+Data sovereignty, price sensitivity, and bare-metal performance — real drivers, not marketing talking points.
+European companies keep choosing Hetzner over the hyperscalers, and the traffic data says it's working.

 Losers

 AWS in North America (-12.6%).
-AWS's North American traffic share fell from 8.77% to 7.67%.
-This isn't a competitive loss to Azure or Google.
-It's saturation.
-North America's cloud adoption is mature, and AWS's absolute traffic likely grew.
-But consumer streaming, gaming, and social media traffic grew faster, shrinking AWS's relative share.
+AWS's North American share fell from 8.77% to 7.67%.
+Not a competitive loss to Azure or Google.
+Saturation.
+North American cloud adoption is mature, and AWS's absolute traffic almost certainly grew.
+What shrank is AWS's share — consumer streaming, gaming, and social media traffic grew faster.

 Google in North America (-15.5%).
-Similar story.
+Same story.
 Google's North American cloud traffic dropped from 5.77% to 4.88%.
-The decline is partly the ASN migration effect (traffic shifting from AS15169 to AS396982 doesn't fully compensate in regional breakdowns) and partly the same saturation dynamic affecting AWS.
+The decline is partly the ASN migration effect — traffic shifting from AS15169 to AS396982 doesn't fully show up in regional breakdowns — and partly the same saturation dynamic as AWS.

 Steady

 Google globally (-2.2% aggregate).
-When you combine both Google ASNs, the net change is a modest decline.
-But this masks the structural shift from legacy to cloud-dedicated infrastructure.
-Google's cloud business is growing (revenue up from 11% to 13% market share over two years, per Synergy Research).
-The traffic data shows a network reorganization, not a business contraction.
+Combine both Google ASNs and the net change is a small decline.
+That masks the structural shift from legacy to cloud-dedicated infrastructure.
+Google's cloud business is growing — revenue up from 11% to 13% market share over two years per Synergy Research.
+Network reorganization, not business contraction.

 AWS globally (+3.0%).
-Steady growth at the world's largest cloud network is still significant.
-At 3.40% of all internet traffic, even a 3% increase represents an enormous absolute volume of additional bytes.
-AWS isn't accelerating, but it isn't losing ground either.
-According to Spacelift's cloud computing statistics, AWS remains the biggest public cloud provider with approximately 32% of the market by revenue.
+Steady growth at the world's largest cloud network is still a lot of bytes.
+At 3.40% of all internet traffic, a 3% increase represents an enormous absolute volume.
+AWS isn't accelerating; it isn't losing ground either.
+Spacelift's cloud computing statistics still put AWS at roughly 32% of the market by revenue.

 Key takeaway note cloud is 8% of internet Azure grew 58% year over year